JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 # Statement of need

 `GeophysicalModelGenerator.jl` is a Julia [@bezanson2017julia] package that helps collecting and visualising a wide variety of geophysical and geoscientific data in a coherent manner.
 It also simplifies the process of generating 2D or 3D models that can, for example, be used as input models in geodynamic simulations.
 It provides functions that transfer data from one format to the other, or project them from geographic `Longitude/Latitude/Depth` or `UTM` coordinates to Cartesian coordinates (`kilometers`).
-It allows performing tasks such as creating cross-sections though volumetric data, importing screenshots from published papers, downloading digital elevation data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).
+It allows performing tasks such as creating cross-sections through volumetric data, importing screenshots from published papers, downloading digital elevation, data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).

-Most geoscientists tend to have their own python/matlab/bash visualisation and therefore perform part of this job already.
+Most geoscientists tend to have their own Python/MATLAB/Bash visualisation scripts to perform part of this job already.
 Yet, having all functionality in one place in an easy-to-use package, makes this more extendable and will likely facilitate sharing data along with their interpretations.

 # Related software packages
 Perhaps the most widely used package in geophysics to create figures or maps is the Generic Mapping Tools package ([`GMT`](https://www.generic-mapping-tools.org)), which also provides a Julia interface [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) [@Wessel_Luis_Uieda_Scharroo_Wobbe_Smith_Tian_2019].
-It mostly focuses on generating maps and postscript/pdf images and is therefore not ideally suited for interactive 3D data visualisation or to generate input models for numerical codes.
+It mostly focuses on generating maps and postscript/pdf images and is therefore not ideally suited for interactive 3D data visualisation, or to generate input models for numerical codes.

 The [`Geodynamic World Builder`](https://github.com/GeodynamicWorldBuilder/WorldBuilder) is a C++ library to create model setups [@se-10-1785-2019].
 The focus is on generating input models for geodynamic simulations, such as subduction zones and related thermal structures.
 It has C and Fortran wrappers and can thus be embedded in geodynamic codes.
 Users of the `Geodynamic World Builder` have to generate JSON files to define the model geometry, which is less interactive than by using the Julia `REPL`.
 There is no straightforward way to integrate existing geophysical/geological data in the workflow and compare model results with them.